aadhyanav/Recipe_Ratings/README.md

 'name': name of the recipe
 'id': unique id of recipe
 'nutrition': gives nutritional content of the recipe in the form of a list [calories, total fat, sugar, sodium, protein, saturated fat, carbs] ** for this particular analysis, we will be looking at the total fat content of each recipe!
+'ratings': ratings for each recipe

-As for my research question - I was curious on whether the
+As for my research question - I was curious on whether the ratings had any relationship with the total fat content of each recipe.
+Therefore my question is ** Do recipes with higher average ratings tend to have lower levels of total fat? **

 ---